 c.
 Rider advancement from qualifiers and LCQs are as follows:

-Riders advancing from the qualifier motos will transfer their earned points according to their finishing position, i.e., a rider finishing in first place will receive one (1) point.
-Riders transferring from the LCQ will transfer their earned points according to the next finishing position, i.e., if eight riders transferred from each of the qualifier motos, the winner of the LCQ will receive a 9th place position, and so on.
+d.
+Riders advancing from the qualifier motos will transfer their earned points according to their finishing position, i.e., a rider finishing in 1st place will receive one (1) point, a 2nd place finisher will receive two (2) points, etc..
+Riders transferring from the LCQ will transfer their earned points according to the next finishing position, i.e., if 8 riders transferred from each of the qualifier motos, the winner of the LCQ will receive a 9th place position, and so on.
 In the event the 2nd moto is cancelled, points will be awarded based on finishing position in qualifying motos, followed by the LCQ finishing positions; whereas event awards will be awarded based on 2nd moto gate pics.

 G. STAGING/START LINE PROCEDURES

-- Gate Pics: First moto or qualifier gate pics will be determined by computer draw.
+- Gate Pics: First moto gate pics for the Pro-Am class will be determined by timed qualifying.
+For all other classes, first moto or qualifier gate pics will be determined by computer draw.
 Second/final moto gate pics will be determined by first moto/qualifier finishing position, with the faster qualifier moto taking precedence.
-At the final round of the series, first moto or qualifier gate pics will be determined by the current Top 10 point standings, and the remainder by computer draw.
+At the final round of the series, first moto or qualifier gate pics will be determined by the current Top-10 point standings, and the remainder by computer draw.

 - The Staging Area and Start Line are “No Smoking” zones.